fonoster/routr/README.md

     - sip.nyc.didlogic.net
 ```

 You also need to define the DID.
-An incoming call from a DID will be route
+Incoming calls from a DID will be route
 to an existing agent using the 'contact' parameter.
 Please examine the
 following example: